danielperecz/password_generator/README.md

 ```

 ## `chars_dict` explained
 This dictionary contains strings of ASCII characters.
-The corresponding `counter` is decremented each time a specific character type is concatenated to the string, and by the time the string reaches length *n*, all counters reach 0.
+A specific `counter` is decremented each time a corresponding character type is concatenated to the string, and by the time the string reaches length *n*, all counters reach 0.
 For example, if *n* is 100, `num_of_lowercase` would be 20 at the start, and by the time we finished building the string, it reaches 0.

 ```python
 mixed = list(string.ascii_lowercase + string.ascii_uppercase + string.digits + string.punctuation)